 Milton Keynes’ own Sean Bates plays Puck in one of the casts (he is due to dance the role on Saturday evening) and last night he featured in the corps de ballet (often prominently positioned).

-The use of spoken word is perhaps unnecessary (Northern Ballet dancers are eloquent enough in their body language).
+The use of spoken word is perhaps unnecessary as Northern Ballet dancers are eloquent enough in their body language.
 However, I did appreciate the fact that Shakespeare’s final passage (Puck’s closing speech) was recited.

 Northern Ballet’s A Midsummer Night’s Dream retains all the magic, romantic mishaps and mischief of Shakespeare’s play but, with the unique setting and dance content, makes the Bard’s classic rom-com seem brand new.

-I also penned a review for Total MK.
+I also wrote a review for Total MK.